Dawei-Chen-Math/Dawei-Chen-Math.github.io/README.md

 **报告信息:**

 左康 (武汉大学)
-报告题目: Maps into moduli spaces and generic rigidity
+题目: Maps into moduli spaces and generic rigidity
 摘要: Introducing the notion of generic rigidity for maps into moduli spaces of projective manifolds with good minimal model.
 We conjecture that a moduli space, which fails  being the generic rigidity, is a Shimura variety of rank >1.
 We shall discuss some evidences to this conjecture.
 This is a joint project with Chen-Hu-Sun.